FROM OUR VALUATION TEAM

 - Why engage McGees Property to object on your behalf

 What is Site Value, Capital Value, and Annual Value?

-How does Site Value affect property owners?
+How does these values affect property owners?

-Is it worth objecting to a Site Value assessment?
+Is it worth objecting to valuation assessments?

 |Site Value Assessment||State Land Tax Liability|